Performance should inform business decisions, and KPIs should drive actions.

 Your KPIs should be chosen and monitored based on your specific business goals, but having an understanding of as many KPIs as possible can be beneficial.
 Certain KPIs support some goals while they’re irrelevant for others.

-In this guide, we’ll cover important ecommerce metrics you should measure and give you examples on what KPIs you should track.
+In this guide, we’ll cover important ecommerce metrics you should measure and give you examples on what KPIs you should track, and how to track them in Shopify.

 Table of Contents